pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 Deploying and managing containerized workloads is one of the fastest-growing areas for Pulumi.
 Standing up managed container services and Kubernetes clusters is a common area for automation, and many of our customers use Pulumi to automate building and publishing images to their registry of choice.

-Given this critical use case, we are thrilled to introduce the latest addition to the Pulumi Ecosystem: the new [Docker Build](https://www.pulumi.com/registry/packages/docker-build/) provider, designed to streamline and modernize Docker image builds.
+Given this critical use case, we are thrilled to introduce the latest addition to the Pulumi Ecosystem: the new [Docker Build provider](https://www.pulumi.com/registry/packages/docker-build/) , designed to streamline and modernize Docker image builds.

 This addition builds on the solid foundation of our highly utilized [Docker provider] and elevates the `docker.Image` resource -- one of the most heavily used and most uniquely powerful resources in the Pulumi ecosystem -- into its own new dedicated package.
 By fully embracing the power of [BuildKit], the Docker Build provider brings with it many new features to support best-in-class Docker capabilities that developers will love.